 ●Carotid duplex ultrasound – This test uses sound waves to create pictures.

 ●Magnetic resonance angiography (MRA) – This test uses a magnet to create pictures.
 It works the same way that MRI tests work.
-Before having MRA, most people get an injection of a chemical that makes the arteries show up more clearly.
+Before having MRA, most people get an injection of a dye that makes the arteries show up more clearly.

 ●Computed tomography angiography (CTA) – This test uses a special kind of X-ray called a CT scan.
-Before having the scan, people get an injection of a chemical that makes the arteries show up more clearly.
+Before having the scan, people get an injection of a dye that makes the arteries show up more clearly.

 There is another test that doctors sometimes use, called a "cerebral angiogram."
 But that is not usually necessary.